 Work – Four Steps and Eight Skills

 The fourth purpose in the HRVWE model is Work.
 We are here to do good work, to advance ourselves and the world.
 We need a good set of practices for that work.
 The practices we emphasize in this Guide are all present in the Do loop.
-Beginners may find it easiest to first memorize the loop as Four Steps (Learn, See, Do, Review), but professionals should move up the Eight Skills, as splitting Seeing and Doing into the six separate skills, as we do in Chapter 9, offers the most balanced, complex and powerful approach to your work life.
+Beginners may find it easiest to first memorize the loop as Four Steps (Learn, See, Do, Review), but professionals should move up the Eight Skills, as splitting Seeing and Doing into the eight separate skills, as we do in Chapter 9, offers the most balanced, complex and powerful approach to your work life.

 The Eight Skills form the acronym LAISEIRR.
 To remember them, think of your using them to “focus like a laser” on your personal success in the workplace, and with your teams.

-When we apply the Eight Skills to ourselves, recall our discussion in Chapter 1 that good foresight “starts with certainty,” with learning our past and present, and then discovering those things likely to still be around in our future, Because our traits are certain to change only slowly over our lives, they predict a good deal about how we are likely to interact with others.
+When we apply the Eight Skills to ourselves, recall our discussion in Chapter 1 that good foresight “starts with certainty,” with learning our past and present (foresight preparation), and then discovering those things likely to still be around in our future, Because our traits are certain to change only slowly over our lives, they predict a good deal about how we are likely to interact with others.
 To make best use of them we should therefore try to “design our lives around them” in several important ways.
 In the language of the Eight Skills, personal foresight begins with self-learning, moves to self-anticipation, then to creating great options for ourselves (alternative personal futures), then to generating better priorities and strategy, then on to execution and the remaining three skills, so we can start into our loop again.

 With respect to self-anticipation, we all need to admit that we have a unique and relatively future-stable (predictable) set of psychological traits.
 Some of our traits are common to all humans of our age and type, as developmental psychology describes.
 Other traits are unique to us, given our own particular nature and nurture.